blurstudio/hab/README.md

 hab --save-prefs dump project_a/Seq001/S0010
 ```

+User prefs are stored in the `%LOCALAPPDATA%` folder on Windows and in the user's
+home directory on other platforms.

 ## Installing

 Hab is installed using pip.
 It requires python 3.6 or above.
 It's recommended